 Hi.
 I'm Steve McCarthy.
-I'm a UX Strategy consultant living in London, England.
-I help companies large and small shape unique web, mobile, and VR experiences without sacrificing user needs, technology capabilities, or business objectives.
+I'm a user exeperience consultant living in London, England.
+I am a specialist in analytics, user research, and digital strategy.
+I help companies large and small shape unique web, mobile, and VR experiences through understanding user needs, technology capabilities, and business objectives.

 I'm passionate about all forms of storytelling and have an academic background in traditional storytelling practices such as theatre, creative prose, script writing and publishing.
 My professional career has taken me into the realms of digital storytelling and I'm currently enjoying life at the digital agency Brandwidth.